 Supply chains are at the front of everyone’s minds right now.
 From fuel and food to toys at Christmas – the general public are starting to understand just how finely balanced the global supply chain truly is.

 Events like microchip shortages in Taiwan and the Ever Given blocking the Suez canal show how interconnected modern economies are, and how dependent our huge populations are on effective supply chains.
 It also proves how vulnerable we are when kinks or weaknesses on these chains are exposed.

-The same is true in cybersecurity. organizations rarely exist as islands, and most will have dependencies on third party vendors.
+The same is true in cybersecurity.
+Organisations rarely exist as islands, and most will have dependencies on third party vendors.
 That means it’s not enough to only think about your own perimeter – you need to evaluate your whole security chain, and where weak links might be.

 How do supply chain attacks work?

 Supply chains have always been targets during times of war – and this age-old strategy is used by cybercriminals too.
 Both criminal gangs and nation-state actors target supply chains as a way create disruption or profit (or both).
 Supply chains can be affected by cybercrime in two ways.

 Firstly, there are attacks which aim to disrupt or lock critical links in the supply chain due to their importance.
 For example, the Colonial Pipeline ransomware attack that created power shortages down the East Coast of the U.S. – hackers knew there would be major pressure to get their ransom paid and normal services resumed.

 There are also attacks that use supply chains to spread.
 Hackers use phishing to take advantage of the often implicit trust between businesses and their suppliers.
 By compromising one supplier via a single hack or phishing email, attackers can use them as a jumping off point to spread malware or credential-farming links far and wide.